Introduction#

 The IPs of the computers in the lab are internal network IPs.

-The Online Judge VM for the course only allows school IPs (140.116.xxx.xxx
+The Online Judge VM for the course only allows school IPs (140.116.xxx.xxx) to connect,

 and does not allow internal network IPs.